danvisintainer/markytwit/README.md

 # markytwit
 A simple webapp that will return markov chains based on a user's tweets.
+Powered by sferik's [Twitter Gem](https://github.com/sferik/twitter) and zolrath's [Marky Markov Gem](https://github.com/zolrath/marky_markov).